OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Training/Fine-Tuning on oMoL

 Finally, we employ a \texttt{OneCycle} learning-rate policy for all trainings, which ramps the learning rate up and then down over the course of training.
 This schedule encourages rapid exploration early on, followed by a controlled annealing phase that reduces overfitting and improves convergence \citep{smith2018superconvergencefasttrainingneural}.
-We train all runs for 100 passes of the data and choose the checkpoint with the best validation loss.
+We train all oMol-4M runs for 100 passes of the data, and all oMol-100M/oMol-140M runs with 15 passes of the data, and choose the checkpoint with the best validation loss.

 We consider two fine-tuning strategies, as described in the next two subsections.